TelegramBots/book/src/2/reply-markup.md

 ### Callback buttons

 When a user presses a [callback button], no messages are sent to the chat, and your bot simply receives an `update.CallbackQuery` instead.
-Upon receiving this, your bot should answer to that query within 10 seconds, using `AnswerCallbackQueryAsync` _(or else the button gets momentarily disabled)_
+Upon receiving this, your bot should answer to that query within 10 seconds, using `AnswerCallbackQuery` _(or else the button gets momentarily disabled)_

 In this example we use the `AddButton(buttonText, callbackData)` helper, but you can also create such button with `InlineKeyboardButton.WithCallbackData`: